neul-labs/stkd/README.md

 # Stack - Stacked Diffs for Git

-A Graphite-compatible CLI for managing stacked pull requests on GitHub.
+A Graphite-compatible CLI for managing stacked pull requests on GitHub and GitLab.

 ## Overview